 WHY DO PEOPLE SEEK PSYCHOTHERAPY?

-People usually contact me because of a relationship issue, a family dilemma, difficulties in everyday living, cultural concerns (e.g. gender, race/ethnicity), struggles with addiction, complex personal histories (e.g. generations of family abuse), or a history of a psychological trauma that interferes with living a satisfying life.
+People usually contact me because of a relationship issue, difficulties in everyday living, cultural concerns (e.g. gender, race/ethnicity), struggles with addiction, complex personal histories (e.g. generations of family abuse), or a history of a psychological trauma that interferes with living a satisfying life.

 Because my office is located in the downtown Financial District, many of my clients are outwardly successful.
-They have achieved a lot in their career or academic pursuits, and often at the expense of overlooking other areas of their life that have now caught up with them.
-Their self-care practices are neglected, or their relationships lack vitality, or the meaning in their lives is compromised, for example.
+They have achieved a lot in their career or academic pursuits, sometimes at the expense of overlooking other areas of their life that have now caught up with them.
+Their self-care practices are neglected, their relationships lack vitality, or the meaning in their lives is compromised, for example.
 They feel “something is off,” or have realized after some time that their emotions have caught up to them.

 In any case, my clients seek therapy for a variety of reasons, but they all know that they want to “go deeper” into themselves in therapy.
 It is their hope that therapy will help them access a place within where they can start to use their issues rather than being used by them, and that they may begin a journey toward a lasting feeling of change that is completely different from an intellectual “how-to” understanding.

 WHAT IS YOUR APPROACH LIKE AS A THERAPIST?